NEID Pipeline Algorithms

 Caveats

 Some index values and the uncertainties may be negative because some extracted 1D spectra have negative values (see extraction section).
 We do not mask out negative values while calculating the integrated flux to limit any bias in the activity index.
 Negative values are typically seen when calculating the index of a low S/N spectrum.
-We also perform no correction of telluric lines or correction for seeing effects when calculating the activity indices.
-The impact of telluric contamination is strongest in the Na I NIR doublet.
+We also perform no correction for seeing effects when calculating the activity indices.